prysmaticlabs/documentation/website/docs/troubleshooting/issues-errors.md

 :::tip Thank you!

-Prysmatic Labs is a small but mighty team of engineers who are working hard to support The Merge. **Using this checklist is very helpful** because it often reduces the time that it takes to gather information, allowing us to focus on Merge engineering and monitoring.
+Prysmatic Labs is a small but mighty team of engineers who are working hard to support The Merge. **Using this checklist is very helpful** because it can reduce the time that it takes to gather information, allowing us to focus on Merge engineering and monitoring.
 Thank you for helping us!

 :::